What to know about anxiety

 • sleep difficulties

-While many people will occasionally experience these symptoms in daily life, people with general anxiety disorder (GAD) will experience them at persistent or extreme levels.
+While many people experience these symptoms occasionally, those with generalised anxiety disorder (GAD) experience them at persistent or extreme levels.

 The Diagnostic and Statistical Manual of Mental Health Disorders: 5th Edition, text revision (DSM-5-TR) classifies anxiety disorders into several main types.

-In previous editions of the DSM-5-TR, anxiety disorders included obsessive-compulsive disorder (OCD) and post-traumatic stress disorder (PTSD), as well as acute stress disorder.
-However, the manual no longer groups these mental health difficulties under anxiety.
+In previous editions of the DSM-5-TR, anxiety disorders also included obsessive-compulsive disorder (OCD) and post-traumatic stress disorder (PTSD), as well as acute stress disorder.
+However, these conditions are no longer categorised under anxiety disorders.

 GAD